schvoy/mail-template-bundle/README.md

 For each type of emails that you want to send you need to create an individual `MailType`.

 For each `MailTypes` you could choose a base: TwigBased or DoctrineBased.
-These trait determines how get the content for the email.
+These traits determine where should get the content for the email.

 ## TwigBased emails

 A `TwigBased` emails can be easily used to send translated emails with a custom template.

-#### Creating new twig based email type
+### Creating new twig based email type

 Twig based emails will automatically populated based on the `$key` value.